 - Know all family passwords, usernames, and accounts.

 - Know how to log onto your kids’ sites.
-Keep the computer in a busy area of your house so that you can easily monitor its use, rather than in his or her bedrooms where they have the freedom to use it independently.
+Keep the computer in a busy area of your house so that you can easily monitor its use, rather than in his or her bedroom where they have the freedom to use it independently.

 - Teach children how to use technology responsibly.